wilsonguiraldelli/prateleira-docs/README.md

 - [Prateleira - API](https://github.com/willguiraldelli/prateleira-api)

-The repository off the application's API, developed with NodeJS to integrate the app with a cloud server database.
+The repository of the application's API, developed with NodeJS to integrate the app with a cloud server database.

 - [Prateleira - APP](https://github.com/willguiraldelli/prateleira-app)

-The repository off the app, developed with React Native, a powerful tool that allows to create a hybrid application (Android and IOS) with only one code.
+The repository of the app, developed with React Native, a powerful tool that allows to create a hybrid application (Android and IOS) with only one code.